homan-uppu/writing/2-Essays/Fear equality.md

 As leverage increases, we move up the complexity hierarchy to play games measured by how good you make people feel.
 A couple of centuries ago, most workers spent their time playing games that had nothing to do with how to make someone feel.
 They'd often assemble physical things in a factory.
 As that region progressed, they built better technology to require less workers to manufacture the same thing, and also offshored simpler work to other places, leaving workers to move up complexity towards services such as marketing, support, design, etc, which are closer to solving for how to make people feel good.

 We notice this trend today as well.
-Programmers are being asked to become better at thinking about what to build and understanding users, without just thinking about how to build something.
+Programmers are being asked to become better at thinking about what to build and understanding users, without just thinking about how to build something (https://x.com/ID_AA_Carmack/status/1637087219591659520).
 Animators are being asked to contribute something meaningful to the story instead of only translating a rough sketch into a completed animation.
 Pizza cooks, and ice cream store employees, are being asked to tell engaging stories on social media to attract more customers.
-Everyone is moving towards figuring out how to make people feel good.
+Everyone is moving towards figuring out how to make people feel.

 Artists for thousands of years have been solving for how to make people feel.
 Which is why it's no surprise that the arts have always had extreme asymmetry.
 Human progress is pushing us all towards the games that artists have been playing for a long time, and also the extreme asymmetry that artists have felt for a long time.